cpraveen/numa/barycentric.md

 p(x) = \frac{ \sum_{j=0}^N \frac{w_j}{x-x_j} f_j }{ \sum_{j=0}^N \frac{w_j}{x- x_j} }
 $$

 which is called the *second form of barycentric formula*.
-This has same complexity as the previous form.
-Higham has shown that barycentric formula is numerically stable.
+This has same complexity as the previous form. [@Higham2004] has shown that barycentric formula is numerically stable.
 This form is general since it takes any node sets and computes the weights.

+## Weights

-For special node distributions, we can simplify the weight calculation as in next two sections.
+For special node distributions, we can simplify the weight calculation and obtain explicit expressions, as shown in the next sections.

 ### Equispaced points